srushti69/JPMCMovieTheater/README.md

-## Srushti Comments
+## Srushti's Comments
-* All the New requirements are implemented with the test cases.
+* All the New requirements are implemented with the test cases
-* Created User Input requirements to make reservation
+* Created Customer Input requirements to make reservation
 * Have displayed discounted price in schedule as well as in calculation